The June 21st concert is sold out and the July 14th and August 11th concerts have limited tickets available.

 Weather: Walks are offered rain or shine

 Accessibility: Garden paths are dirt/gravel and include some stairs and slopes.

 Scholarships: There are a limited number of scholarships available.
 Please contact email@example.com to apply.
 Include your requested walk date and how the walk will support your well being.

 About the guides

-Irene Bailey (pronouns: she/ her) is the Program Director for Temenos Rising and a certified guide with The Association for Nature and Forest Therapy.
-She has been designing and facilitating experiences that connect people more deeply to themselves, their community, and the natural world for over fifteen years.
-Irene has worked with numerous environmental and sustainability education programs as an educator, leader, mentor, and wilderness guide.
+Irene Bailey (she/ her) is the founder and Program Director for Temenos Rising and a Certified Forest Therapy Guide.
+Irene is honored to design and facilitate nature connection offerings to support the remembering that we are intimately and inseparably connected to all life.
+Over the past 20 years, she has worked with numerous environmental and sustainability education programs as an educator, leader, mentor, and wilderness guide.
+She holds a MS in Leadership for Sustainability Education and is trained as a Buddhist Eco-Chaplain.
 Irene supports the creation of safer spaces in the natural world and offers herself as a conduit to the natural world so that others can get the healing and nourishment they deserve to live well.
-Her life and work is rooted in possibility, gratitude, connection, and compassion.
+Her foundation for sharing her gifts with the world is rooted in gratitude, wonder, joy, and compassion.